What growing brands has taught me

 Retention is the New Acquisition: A brand's lifetime value (LTV) is often more important than its customer acquisition cost (CAC).
 Growing brands on Shopify invest heavily in strategies to keep customers coming back.
 This means using automated email sequences (like abandoned cart reminders), loyalty programs, and subscription models to create predictable, recurring revenue.
 Pura Vida Bracelets, for instance, generated over $1.4 million in revenue from automated web push campaigns alone.

-This lesson highlights the importance of data.
-Growing brands are constantly tracking key metrics like conversion rate, average order value (AOV), and customer lifetime value.
-They use these insights to make data-driven decisions, refine their marketing, and create a "self-sustaining growth machine" where customer retention becomes a powerful marketing channel in itself.
+This highlights the importance of increasingly granular data.
+If the Cost of Acquisition of a new customer approximates to $5, with reacquisition costs being even higher, that means that information associated with their spending habits, likes and dislikes around your brand, are extremely valuable.
+Growing brands are additionally constantly tracking key metrics like conversion rate, average order value (AOV), and customer lifetime value.
+They use these insights to make data-driven decisions, refine their marketing, and create a "self sustaining growth machine" where customer loyalty and retention becomes a powerful marketing channel in itself.

-In short, what growing brands on Shopify, as well as various other social media sites, have taught me is that success is built on a strong brand identity, a scalable technological foundation, and a relentless focus on the customer experience, both before and after the sale.
-The brands that win are the ones that don't just sell products—they create a movement, leverage the right tools, and prioritize building lasting relationships.
+In short, what growing brands primarily on Shopify has taught me is that success is built on a strong brand identity, a scalable technological foundation, and a relentless focus on the customer experience, both before and after the sale.
+The brands that win are the ones that don't just sell products - they create a movement, leverage the right tools, and prioritize building lasting relationships, whilst those which lose are often slow and reluctant to adapt to newer technologies, slow to redefine their brand image to newer audiences, and slow to understand the needs of their customers.